 10. ME Glass X Blitzkriega Balloon Giraffe – $7,000

-I personally love giraffes, and animal shaped balloons.
-A balloon giraffe bong is truly next level though.
+I personally love giraffes and animal-shaped balloons.
+A balloon giraffe bong is truly the next level though.
 This beautiful piece by ME Glass X Blitzkriega is one of a kind, and always sure to start a conversation.